Healthcare Payments

 Step 1: Filter the Data

-We filter the data by removing claims with missing information.
-We also remove claims from public payers (Medicare and Medicaid) and commercial claims for anyone 65 years old or older, as these claims are often paid for in-part by a public payer like Medicare.
-Including these claims would distort the average.
-We do not calculate a payment estimate for a specific procedure if the facility has fewer than 5 claims for that procedure in the APCD.
+We filter the data by removing claims with missing information, claims from public payors (Medicare and Medicaid), and commercial claims for anyone 65 years old or older, as these claims are often paid for in-part by a public payor like Medicare and including them would distort the average.
+We do not calculate a payment estimate for a specific procedure if the healthcare setting has fewer than five claims for that procedure in the APCD.

-Incomplete Encounters: For procedures that require both professional and facility services, we remove from our estimates those patient encounters that do not include both a professional and facility claim.
+Incomplete Encounters: For procedures that require both professional and facility services, we remove patient encounters that do not include both a professional and facility claim from our estimates.

 Encounters Without Payment Data: We remove claims that do not have payment information.

-Step 2: Find Claims Associated with a Test or Service
+Step 2: Find Claims Associated with a Service or Procedure

-Next, we find the claims associated with a specific test or service.
-Depending on the procedure, the total payment can include:
+We find the claims associated with the specific healthcare service or procedure.
+Depending on the healthcare setting and the procedure, the total payment can include multiple components:

-Note: When more than one facility provides care, all facility costs are attributed to the facility with the largest portion of the payment.
+Note: When more than one healthcare setting provides care, all healthcare setting costs are attributed to the setting with the largest portion of the payment.

 The payment breakdown also displays:

-Number of Procedures: How many procedures at the facility were used to calculate the payment estimate.
+Number of Procedures: How many procedures at the healthcare setting are used to calculate the estimated payment.

-Count of Procedures: Approximately how many times the service or procedure was performed during the time period of interest for insured individuals (includes commercial and public payers).
+Count of Procedures: Approximately how many times the healthcare service or procedure was performed during the reporting period of interest for insured individuals (includes commercial and public payors).

-Please visit All Payment Procedures to see which payments are included in each procedure.
+Please visit the list of all services and procedures to see which payments are included in each estimate.

-We use the median value rather than the mean to calculate the average payment for each test or service at each facility.
+We use the median value rather than the mean to calculate the average payment for each service or procedure at each healthcare setting.
 The median is the middle value when all items in a sample are sorted from lowest to highest, whereas the mean is calculated by adding up all the values and dividing by the number of items in the sample.
 The mean is affected by extreme values that are very high or very low compared to the rest of the sample.
 The median is less likely to be influenced by extreme values and therefore a better representation of the average payments.

-When you use CompareMaine, you can filter costs by a specific insurance company.
-If you don’t choose an insurance company, the cost shown is the median payment for the test or service at the facility across all insurance companies reported in the MHDO’s APCD.
+When you use CompareMaine, you can filter average total payments by a specific insurance company.
+If you do not choose an insurance company, the estimate shown is the median payment for the service or procedure at the healthcare setting across all insurance companies reported in the MHDO’s APCD.

 Bundled Services

 There are procedures that commonly occur with another procedure.
-In those cases, we estimate their cost together as a “bundled service.”
+In these cases, we estimate the payments together as a “bundled service.”
 CompareMaine has three categories of bundled services:

-Bloodwork: Bloodwork procedures are bundled with the cost of the blood draw (CPT Code 36415) and transportation of the sample to a lab when necessary (CPT Code 99000).
+Bloodwork: Bloodwork procedures are bundled with the payment for the blood draw (CPT Code 36415) and transportation of the sample to a lab, when necessary (CPT Code 99000).

-Non-Bloodwork Labs: Non-Bloodwork labs are bundled with the payment for transportation of the sample when necessary (CPT Code 99000).
+Non-Bloodwork Labs: Non-Bloodwork procedures are bundled with the payment for transportation of the sample to a lab, when necessary (CPT Code 99000).

 Emergency Department Visits